Video: 5 Tap Dancing Tips from DeWitt Fleming, Jr.

 DeWitt Fleming, Jr. is the tap choreographer for A Wonderful World.

 Worried your lack of tap dancing skills is keeping you from living your best triple-threat life?
 Get back to the basics and tap your troubles away with DeWitt Fleming, Jr., who not only plays 'Lincoln Perry' in Broadway's A Wonderful World, but is also the show's tap choreographer.
-Follow DeWitt's five simple steps to better tapping in this video!
+We're hanging with DeWitt at ART/New York to find out his five simple steps to better tapping in this video!

 DeWitt's Off-Broadway credits include: NY City Center's The Tap Dance Kid (Daddy Bates), MCC's The Lonely Few (u/s Paul), Pearl (Bill Bailey) Ductman (Clay), Orphan Train (Conductor).
 Regional: The Last of the Red Hot Mamas (Bojangles), After Midnight, The Scottsboro Boys (Ozie/Ruby), Jelly's Last Jam (Jelly), Jesus Christ Superstar (Simon).
 National Tours: Riverdance (Lead Tapper, Baritone Soloist).
 TV/Film: "Boardwalk Empire," "Limitless," "How to be Single."
 DeWitt is a Capezio athlete and owner of DeW It Right Tap mics. www.dewittflemingjr.com